temporalio/documentation/docs/typescript/security.md

 1. Set up Temporal Server with mTLS encryption locally
    - Clone the [server samples repo](https://github.com/temporalio/samples-server/) and change to the `tls/tls-simple` directory
    - Follow [these instructions](https://github.com/temporalio/samples-server/tree/master/tls/tls-simple#readme) to set up a local server with mTLS
-   - The sample does not register the default namespace on startup, register it with: `docker exec -it tls-simple_temporal-admin-tools_1 tctl n re --retention 1 default`
+   - The sample does not register the default Namespace on startup, register it with: `docker exec -it tls-simple_temporal-admin-tools_1 tctl n re --retention 1 default`
 1. Configure your Temporal Client and Worker to connect with mTLS
    - Scaffold a new Temporal project with `npx @temporalio/create@latest` using the `hello-world-mtls` template, or copy the relevant configuration from the snippets below into an existing project.
    - Export the required environment variables: